Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 - Where is your target audience geographically located?

 Once you've addressed these questions, you'll be better equipped to determine the most suitable type of usability testing for your needs.
-In certain situations, utilizing both methods may prove beneficial.
-Jin says: "I've always used both moderated and unmoderated studies for my projects working at both large enterprises and startups.
-They both uncover so much and have very distinct pros and cons that are important for eery stage of the product development process"
+If you have the time and resources, utilizing both moderated and unmoderated testing may prove beneficial.
+Jin says: "I've always preferred to utilize both moderated and unmoderated studies for my projects working at both large enterprises and startups.
+They complement each other to uncover so much user insights and have very distinct pros and cons that are important for early stage of the product development process."